September 17, 2025

 Cons:

-Beta software with potential bugs and missing features
+Relatively new software with potential bugs and missing features

 Memory features raise privacy considerations